emmahyde/thinking-patterns/README.md

 ```

 ### 4. Stochastic Algorithm - React Feature Flag Rollout
+#### User Prompt
+> "I want to roll out a new checkout flow in our React app, but I need to do it safely.
+The current flow converts at 3.2%, and we have 100k daily users.
+Can we use a Multi-Armed Bandit algorithm to slowly test the new flow and automatically allocate more traffic to the version that performs better?"

 ```typescript
 // Progressive feature rollout using multi-armed bandit const response = await mcp.callTool("stochastic_algorithm", {